-On the evening of December 16, 1899, Olav Thorvedt brought in some wood.
-It was used for fuel the morning of the 17th, and Ingebor Midgarden, who had become the wife of Leif Levi Thortvedt, had no difficulty in frying the pancakes to a delicious brown.
+Ingebor Midgarden, who had become the wife of Leif Levi Thortvedt, had no difficulty in frying the pancakes to a delicious brown.
 The children caught the odor of the "pannekaker" and came downstairs.
 Alpha and Dora had pushed their bed and straw-filled mattress against the tin stove pipe, and blithely left it.
 The mattress caught fire.

 Goodwin, a lad in his teens, started up with a pail of water.
 Little Ole ran to the stable, bridled a bay morgan mare, Gamle Steady, and galloped to the Gundersons and Skreis for help.
-Neighbors came running on foot, by sleigh and horseback.
-A brisk south wind sprang up house and soon the was inferno.
-Burning shingles blew a mile fields across the to the Nikalsen homestead.
+Neighbors came running on foot, by sleigh and on horseback.
+A brisk south wind sprang up and soon the house was an inferno.
+Burning shingles blew a mile across the fields to the Nikalsen homestead.
 Only a few heirlooms were saved.

 Next: A wedding to remember